jakobzhao/geog595/04_data/pe.md

 **Contact:** 206.685.3846, zhaobo@uw.edu, jakobzhao (skype/wechat)

 In this practical execerise, we introduce how to manage a spatial database using spatialite.
-In the GIS industry, there are multiple spatial databases, such as geodatabase, postgresql(with postgis), Oracle, and spatialite.
+In the GIS industry, there are multiple spatial databases, such as ESRI geodatabase, postgresql(with postgis), Oracle, and spatialite.
 These databases are designed for database of different size and in different uages.
 Spatialite is a file based database, derived from sqlite and supported by a few open source GIS libraries.
-Spatailite can be used for mobile development and in cross platform.
-Since Spatialite can manage both spatial data tables and common attribute data tables in a single database file, it actually makes the geospatial data management much easier if compared with Shapefiles.
-Besides, SpatiaLite has extended the common SQL functions and supported a series of spatial functions to support advanced spatail queries or joins.
-Below, the practical exercise will allow the users to learn how to create a spatialite database, to create data table, to insert geospatial data, and eventually visualizes and analyses the geospatial data.
+It is worth noting that, compared to other existing databases, Spatailite can apply for mobile development and multiple operating systems.
+Since Spatialite can manage both spatial data and common attribute data tables in one database file, it actually makes the geospatial data management much easier if compared with Shapefiles which needs multiple files to store one piece of geospatial data.
+Besides, SpatiaLite has extended the common SQL functions and supported a series of spatial functions to conduct advanced spatail queries or joins.
+Thus, to get familiarw with its functions and usages, this practical exercise will introduce how to build a spatialite database, create data tables, insert geospatial data, and eventually visualize and analyse the data in a geographical layout.
 This execerise actually extends the [`02_geosearch.py`](../03_bot/02_geosearch.py) from the praticial exercise of last week, the harvested data will save in a spatialite database instead of a csv file.
 Okay, let us get started!

 ## 1. Environment setup

 To setup the working environment, you will need to install QGIS 3.+.
-We assume you have already install Anocanda and PyCharm.
+We also assume you have already install Anocanda and PyCharm.
 QGIS is an integrated GISystem, which has been considered as the open source alternatives to ArcGIS.
 To install QGIS, make sure its version is greater than 3.0.
 Please download it from [https://qgis.org/en/site/forusers/download.html](https://qgis.org/en/site/forusers/download.html).
 In this practical exercise, we mainly use its `DB Manager` function for spatial data operations.

 ![](img/dbmanager.png)